Extracting parity-violating gravitational waves from projected tidal force tensor in three dimensions: Introduction

 In this paper, we develop and present a new technique to extract gravitational wave signals from the projected tidal force field in three dimensions.
 We introduce two two-dimensional vector fields constructed by taking the divergence and curl of the projected tidal field.
 We show that taking their auto-correlations enables us to extract signals of the GWs.
 Furthermore, we show that cross-correlating the divergence of the projected tidal field and the curl of it allows us to extract parity-violating signals in the GWs.
 These new estimators are complementary to the power spectra of the $E$- and $B$-mode fields in the sense that our estimator can be naturally defined locally in position space.
+To be more specific, the similarity is that both the EB decomposition used in the CMB community \cite{Kamionkowski:1997} and the method developed here focus on the tensor field projected on the celestial sphere.
+On the other hand, the main difference is that while the EB decomposition is defined in terms of spherical harmonics, hence globally defined from the real space point of view, our method involves only spatial derivative operations to single out the tensor components, hence is defined locally in space.
 It is thus straightforward to present the expressions of the correlation functions.
 Our formalism is admittedly quite fundamental in the sense that it assumes an ideal observational situation.
 Nevertheless, we hope it will eventually lead to a unique method for detecting an extremely low frequency GW background, with the corresponding wavelengths of 10 - 100 Mpc, that may or may not contain parity-violating components.

 The structure of the paper is as follows.
 In section \ref{sec:gw_preliminaries}, we give a review on the decomposition of GWs into the polarizations and power spectra.
 In section \ref{sec:projection}, we present the formalism for extracting the GW power spectrum from the projected tidal force field in three dimensions.
 Our conclusions are given in section \ref{sec:conclusions}.
 Appendix \ref{sec:EB} provides the relation between our formalism and the E-/B-mode decomposition.
 In Appendix \ref{sec:power_w_trace} we present the power spectra of the projected tidal field before the trace part is subtracted.
+In Appendix \ref{sec:derivation}, we show detailed derivations for the formulas of the power spectra given in section \ref{sec:projection}.

 Throughout this paper, we use the Einstein summation convention, i.e., the summation is assumed when the same letters appear in the upper and lower indices simultaneously.